dshato42/terraform/terraform-eks/README.md

         --node-min [Min number of nodes]
         --node-max [Max number of nodes]

-    2. provision using Terraform see [aws eks terraform file] (aws-eks.tf)
+    2. provision using Terraform see aws-eks.tf